Critical mass: Criticality

+A critical mass is a mass of fissile material that self-sustains a fission chain reaction.
+In this case, known as criticality, k = 1.
+A steady rate of spontaneous fission causes a proportionally steady level of neutron activity.

-A supercritical mass is one which, once fission has started, will proceed at an increasing rate.
+A supercritical mass is a mass which, once fission has started, will proceed at an increasing rate.
+In this case, known as supercriticality, k > 1.
+The constant of proportionality increases as k increases.
 The material may settle into equilibrium (i.e. become critical again) at an elevated temperature/power level or destroy itself.
-In the case of supercriticality, k > 1.

 Due to spontaneous fission a supercritical mass will undergo a chain reaction.
 For example, a spherical critical mass of pure uranium-235 (235U) with a mass of about 52 kg would experience around 15 spontaneous fission events per second.
 The probability that one such event will cause a chain reaction depends on how much the mass exceeds the critical mass.
-If there is uranium-238 (238U) present, the rate of spontaneous fission will be much higher.
 Fission can also be initiated by neutrons produced by cosmic rays.

-Changing the point of criticality

-The mass where criticality occurs may be changed by modifying certain attributes such as fuel, shape, temperature, density and the installation of a neutron-reflective substance.
-These attributes have complex interactions and interdependencies.
-These examples only outline the simplest ideal cases:

-Varying the amount of fuel

 It is possible for a fuel assembly to be critical at near zero power.
 If the perfect quantity of fuel were added to a slightly subcritical mass to create an "exactly critical mass", fission would be self-sustaining for only one neutron generation (fuel consumption then makes the assembly subcritical again).